04/25/22 5:00 PM Receipt

 Successful applicants may reapply via continuing application for up to two additional years (i.e., FYs 2024 and 2025).

 Funding in subsequent years will be contingent upon compliance with federal and state law, state grant-making rules, passage of sufficient appropriations for the program, and satisfactory performance in the preceding grant period.
 Funding in subsequent years will also be contingent upon a grantee’s ability to spend 85 percent of their funds in Year 1 and 92 percent in Year 2.

-Mail the original and two paper copies plus an electronic copy of the proposal on a USB flash drive to:
+Mailed Proposals: Mail the original and one paper copy plus an electronic copy of the proposal on a USB flash drive to: